ajosephides/bank_account_makers/README.md

 Further Work
 ---
-- further refactoring (especially around statement printer method)
+- further refactoring (especially around statement printer method).
+Make methods smaller and handle one type of logic.
 - some more tests.
 Despite being 100% coverage this actually doesn't test all behaviour that the program can fall on.
 Again around the statement printer module.
 I believe a test that mocks 2 transactions would be good here.
 Having said that what this would test is covered by the feature test.
+- balance (as mentioned above).
+Could this calculation be its own class?